Am I Depressed Or Is It Just A Phase?

 This is proof that you're not the only one wondering if you're depressed

-The difficult part is that any one of these can occur at any time with some teens due to their moodiness, and hormonal mood swings.
-Parents can attest to the fact that grounding for a bad grade can send some teens into a rage, tears, and sadness.
-However, these outbursts tend to last not very long.
+The difficult part is that teens may show any one of these signs due to their moodiness, and hormonal mood swings.
+Parents can attest to the fact that restricting social interaction with friends as a punishment for a bad grade can send some teens into a rage, tears, and sadness.
+However, these outbursts tend to not last very long.
 Healthy teens will typically apologize for any outbursts and bounce right back.
 Alternately, for some this type of behavior occurs frequently and is a sign of deeper issues ("Parent's Guide to Teen Depression," n.d.).

 Some teens are more resilient than others and seem to bounce back, even after major setbacks like the loss of a parent or other loved one (Gerber et al., 2013).
 According to Dumont and Provost (1999), resilient teens seem to have built-in radar that appears to guide them toward social supports, activities, and more positive interactions with others so that when stressful events arise, they are more adept at coping.
 As school is the largest part of life for children between the ages of 5-18, it is important to have these social supports in place, as teens do not always seek help due to parental conflict or fear of being mocked by their peer group, they will try many avenues toward feeling better, some more positive than others before verbally asking for help.
 (Neighbors et al., 1993; Wisdom & Barker, 2006).